msmiller/redbus/README.md

 Redbus is a Redis-based message bus that uses Redis's LIST mechanism to push and pop messages onto queues.
 The advantage of this over it's native PUB/SUB is that in a clustered deployment you only want **one** endpoint server for a channel to accept a message.
 The normal PUB/SUB would have each endpoint server in the cluster see and respond to each message.

+## Features

+- Fan-out for interest-based channels
+- RPC mode calls which are blocking and wait for a return value
+- Central registration of channels and subscriptions
+- Twitter-esque channel namespace to differentiate "endpoints" from "interests"
+- Uses BLPOP so that only one server in an app cluster processes a message
+- Redis-based inter-service comms means no security issues, no authentication hassles, and no possibility for exposed HTTP endpoints

 ## Installation

 Add this line to your application's Gemfile: